Will-writing and legacy gifts - your questions answered

 A will is one of the most important documents you’ll write.
 It gives you the opportunity to clearly state what you would like to happen to your belongings and name the people and causes you want to benefit.

-In some cases, not having a proper will can result in “intestacy”, meaning the estate is divided according to certain rules set out in law.
+Not having a proper will can result in “intestacy”, meaning the estate is divided according to certain rules set out in law.
 Dependants not formally recognised as family (such as an unmarried partner or step-children) do not have automatic rights under these laws.

 Not having a clear will can cause confusion and upset for those left behind, at an already difficult time.
 This can be avoided by having a will written with a professional to ensure that all eventualities are covered.